barnabytprowe/great3-public/README.md

     tabulate_variable_shear_metric_rev1.py

 These use the GREAT3 truth data to run simulations of metric performance for submissions of varying (linear, m & c-style) bias.
-These, and all the metric simulation scripts, make use of utility functions in the `g3metrics.py` module.
+These, and almost all the metric simulation scripts, make use of utility functions in the module `g3metrics.py`, also in this directory.

 The scripts above with "correlated" in the filename make use of outputs from the following scripts: